bradfrost/atomic-design/chapter-4.md

 	</figcaption>
 </figure>

-The diversity of today's web landscape has shattered the [consensual hallucination](https://adactio.com/journal/4443) of the desktop Web, where we could simply bolt on the mentalities and processes of print to this new medium.
+The diversity of today's web landscape has shattered the [consensual hallucination](https://adactio.com/journal/4443) of the desktop web, where we could simply bolt on the mentalities and processes of print to this new medium.
 Simply looking at a smartphone, tablet, and desktop machine next to one another quickly erodes the assumption that a web design should look the same in every environment.

 We're still at the very beginning of the Big Bang of connected devices.
 The device and web landscape of tomorrow will undoubtedly be even bigger and diverse than today's.
 In addition to current devices and the nascent technologies already on the horizon, the future web will involve technologies and ideas that haven't yet been conceived.